Judd Trump and Neil Robertson will contest a mouthwatering German Masters title decider at the Tempodrom in Berlin on Sunday.

 A triumph for Robertson would also take the 37 year-old’s ranking tally to 18, alone in sixth on the all-time list.

-It all helps to ratchet up the stakes in what is a barnstorming German Masters final, a clash to properly savour.
+It all helps to ratchet up the stakes in what is a barnstorming showdown, a clash to properly savour.

 This year’s edition of the event began with an air of disappointment that so many marquee names failed to qualify.